The Millionaire Fastlane by MJ DeMarco: Book Review & Summary

 Disclosure: the article may include affiliate links and images that we may receive compensation if you click to purchase

 Unlike other business and personal finance books that convey the idea of building wealth within 30 or 40 years.
-The Millionaire Fastlane by MJ DeMarco provides a different perspective to reach the financial independence status when you are still young to enjoy the life you desire.
+The Millionaire Fastlane by MJ DeMarco provides a different perspective to reach financial independence status when you are still young to enjoy the life you desire.

 The long-term plan approach to help people build their wealth over time is to put more effort into the job and constantly put money in a savings account.
-Absolutely, there is nothing wrong with this wealth approach because people are more comfortable with the secured path.
+Absolutely, there is nothing wrong with this wealth approach because people are more comfortable with the secure path.

 ” Crack the code to wealth and live rich for a lifetime”

 The purpose of this post today is to review and summarize one of the business best-selling books: The Millionaire Fastlane by MJ DeMarco.
 The book gives you a fresh viewpoint on how to accelerate wealth and enjoy the life you desire.